LogiCoT: Logical Chain-of-Thought Instruction-Tuning: Dataset

 \textbf{Language to Logic}: This instruction involves translation from natural language into a more formal logical notation.
 It presents a foundational task of understanding and interpreting logical statements expressed in natural language and converting them into a formalized logical representation.

 \textbf{One-Step Inference}: In this case, the model is presented with a set of premises and tasked with predicting all the potential inferences that can be derived from them in a single step.
 This type of instruction encourages the model to exercise deductive reasoning based on the provided premises.
 The premises and inferences can be in natural language or symbolic language.
-Symbolic language encourages precise and abstract reasoning while natural language context simulates real-world language use scenarios.
+The latter encourages precise and abstract reasoning, while the former context simulates real-world language use scenarios.

 \textbf{Inference Chains}: This instruction type takes logical reasoning a step further by requiring the model to establish whether a potential inference can be proven from a set of premises.
 The model must then provide the chain of reasoning leading to the answer.
 This type encourages deeper logical reasoning and the ability to construct logical arguments.
 The examples are either crafted in symbolic language or natural language.